 Does vintage matter?
 Not always, but in this case 2010 Bordeaux is a “vintage of the century” and I would not accept a substitute without serious consideration and compensation (2010 Bordeaux more $$$ than 2011).

 Vintage is the calendar year when grapes are harvested (picked).
 The Northern Hemisphere (North America & Europe) harvest season is August to October; the Southern Hemisphere harvest is February to April.

-If the winemaker and vineyard are constant, what makes a wine better or worse in a particular vintage is the wildcard called “weather”.
+If the wine-maker and vineyard are constant, what makes a wine better or worse in a particular vintage is the wildcard called “weather”.
 Bud-break in April starts the growing season and frost can damage young buds.
 Summer has the possibility of hailstorms as well as excessive heat, and the autumn harvest can be rainy or cold.
-Global warming creates violent weather events but warmer climates in New World countries (California, Argentina, Australia) are more consistent than Old World regions (France, Italy, Spain).
+Global warming has created violent weather events but warmer climates in New World countries (California, Argentina, Australia) are more consistent than Old World regions (France, Italy, Spain).
 When in doubt, ask Mr. Google for vintage charts -> //www.winespectator.com/vintagecharts/

 Does vintage matter when to drink wine?
 Yes, but it varies by wine type.
 For example, Rosès should be drank in current or previous year vintage – NEVER buy Rosè older than 2 years!
 Most white wines are best consumed within 3 years.
 Many red wines are best 3 to 5 years old though better reds are properly aged at 8-10 years old.
-I manage my wine cellar by drinking red wines at 10 years (with some exceptions).
+I manage my wine cellar by drinking most red wines at 10 years (with some exceptions).
 Cellartracker.com (free access) is an excellent resource to view the drinking window and tasting notes for a specific wine/vintage.

 - Piedmont 2013 (Nebbiolo, Barolo, Barbaresco)